Simgesarilmaz/comptia-security-plus-sy0-701/Domain-1-General-Security-Concepts/social-engineering.md

 ## Urgency

-Attackers create pressure that forces the victim to act quickly without verification.
+Attackers create pressure to force quick action without verification.

 Examples:

-- "Your account will be suspended in 5 minutes."
+- "Your account will be locked in 5 minutes."
 - "Immediate payment required."

 ---

 ## Social Proof

-Attackers convince victims by making them believe others are already participating.
+Attackers make victims believe others have already taken action.

 Examples:

-- "Everyone in your department has completed this verification."
+- "Everyone in your department has completed this update."
-- "All employees must update credentials today."
+- "All employees must verify credentials today."

 ---